Technical Architecture and Security Innovation

 Vendor Verification: Establishing Trust Through Rigorous Vetting

-One of Torzon Market's defining features is its comprehensive vendor verification system.
+One of Torzon Market's defining features is its thorough vendor verification system.
 Unlike marketplaces where anyone can claim vendor status and begin selling immediately, Torzon implements multi-stage verification that ensures only legitimate, reliable vendors gain platform access.

 Initial Verification Process